Azure/azure-powershell/src/Workloads/Workloads.Autorest/examples/Stop-AzWorkloadsSapVirtualInstance.md

 Target            :
 ```

 Stop-AzWorkloadsSapVirtualInstance cmdlet soft stops the SAP application tier, that is App servers and ASCS instances of the system.
-In this example, you can see that system can be stopped by passing the VIS name, ResourceGroupName of the VIS and soft stop timeout seconds as inputs.
+In this example, you can see that system can be soft stopped by passing the VIS name, ResourceGroupName of the VIS and soft stop timeout seconds as inputs.